dwc42/pintos/README.md

 ## ✅ Steps To clone the repo without crashing the os.
 (From chat so might not work).

+### 0. Open a terminal
+open a terminal in the pintos/ directory

 ### 1. Check current remotes

 ```bash